mspnp/aks-baseline/10-validation.md

 ## Validate Web Application Firewall functionality

 Your workload is placed behind a Web Application Firewall (WAF), which has rules designed to stop intentionally malicious activity.
-You can test this by triggering one of the built-in rules with a request that looks malcious.
+You can test this by triggering one of the built-in rules with a request that looks malicious.

    > :bulb: This reference implementation enables the built-in OWASP 3.0 ruleset, in **Prevention** mode.